-The PCC was elected in May 2021 for a period of 3 years.
-This was one year shorter than usual due to the 2021 election being delayed as a result of the Covid pandemic.
-The PCC is there to secure the maintenance of an efficient and effective police force and to hold the chief constable to account for the exercise of his functions and those of persons under his direction and control.
+The current PCC, Lisa Townsend, was elected in May 2021 for a period of 3 years which includes the period covered by these accounts.
+In May 2024 Lisa Townsend was re-elected for another 4-year term.
+The PCC is there to secure the maintenance of an efficient and effective police force and to hold the Chief Constable to account for the exercise of his functions and those of persons under his direction and control.

-The Chief Constable has a statutory responsibility for the control, direction and delivery of operational policing services in the Surrey Police area.
-Mr. Gavin Stephens resigned as Chief Constable effective from the 1st April 2023 to take up a position as chair of the NPCC.
-Following an extensive recruitment process by the PCC Mr. Tim De Meyer was appointed Chief Constable in April 2023.
+The Chief Constable has a statutory responsibility for the control, direction and delivery of operational policing services in the Surrey Police area and Mr. Tim De Meyer was appointed Chief Constable in April 2023, following an extensive recruitment process by the PCC